ericaleon/ETL_project/README.md

 # ETL_project

-Bee health, pesticide usage and honey production in the USA.
+A look at the health of honey bee colonies, honey production, and pesticide usage in the USA.